Special counsel Robert Mueller’s office recommends little to no jail time for Michael Flynn in exchange for assistance

 As part of the investigation, Mueller's prosecutors have been trying to piece together what happened inside the White House over that 18-day period, according to multiple people familiar with the matter.

-The filing of the Flynn sentencing memo comes amid a flurry of activity in the Mueller investigation.
+Meanwhile, the filing of the Flynn sentencing memorandum came amid a flurry of activity in the Mueller investigation.

 Trump's former personal attorney Michael Cohen pleaded guilty last Thursday to lying to Congress about plans for a Trump Tower in Moscow.